What I Miss about Being in Love

 What feels more unfair is how much effort "good" feelings require.
 Love, especially.
 Love needs alignment.
 Timing, openness, safety, presence... all have to agree at once.
 Honestly, love is a diva!
 But, she's worth it.

 Recently, I found myself thinking about the last time I was in love.
-Not really to reminisce, exactly, but to study it.
-The way you replay a place you once traveled to and try to remember the taste of the food, and what surprised me was this: I wasn't remembering him.
+Not to romanticize it, but to understand it.
+The way you replay a place you once visited, trying to remember the taste of the food, and what surprised me was this: I wasn't remembering him.
 I was remembering who I was when I was with him.

 I met him at a charity event tucked inside a candlelit courtyard.
 String lights hung overhead, pretty standard and mood effective.
 Generous floral arrangements of white hibiscus, peach Angel's Trumpets, and bleeding hearts, very Miami, very à propos.